EleonoraBorzi/repo-activity-report-action/README.md

 - The number of unreviwed pull requests
 - A list of unreviwed pull requests
 - Average time until PR/Issue closed
-- Average time opened for still open PRs/Issues
+- Average time of how long PR/Issues that are still open have been open
 - Average time until pull request is commented on by collaborator
 - Average time opened for pull requests without collaborator comments
 - Lizard output (ex.
 NLOC, CCN, token, PARAM, length, etc)